 Know Your Roll: Types of Lobster Rolls

-There are two primary types of lobster rolls: Maine- and Connecticut-style.
+There are two primary types of lobster roll recipes: Maine- and Connecticut-style.
 While some variations exist in between, most eaters are loyal to one or the other.

-The cold lobster salad roll is known as the Maine lobster roll, and this is what most of the U.S. pictures when they think of this summer meal.
+Based on the results of our Northeast Food Fight, the cold, Maine-style lobster salad roll is a resounding favorite.
 Some will add celery, lettuce and other seasonings to the mix, but purists believe that nothing should come between fresh lobster meat and mayo.

 If you are driving through Connecticut and stop at one of the many lobster huts along the shoreline, you are more likely to find a hot buttery Connecticut lobster roll.

 If you’re lucky, you may find a spot that serves both and you can decide which option you like better – if your mind isn’t made up already.

 One thing remains consistent among all bona fide lobster rolls – the roll needs to be a split-top, New England hot dog bun.

 South Thomaston, Maine

 If you want to try both types of lobster rolls, take a drive up Interstate 95 to the small coastal town of South Thomaston.
 Head out to Spruce Head Island and you will find McLoons Lobster Shack, where you can get half mayo and half butter on one roll.
 This family-owned lobster shack is set near one of the area’s oldest wharfs, where you can sit out and watch the lobster fishermen pull in their catch of the day.